rjoleary/cs444-joos-compiler/docs/reachability.md

      * test/marmoset/a4/positive/J1_Unreachable.java...
 FAILED   -> check the type of variables in condition expression

 * Negative tests
+#### nothing after return
      * test/marmoset/a4/negative/Je_7_Reachability_AfterIfReturn.java...
-FAILED => no stmt after return in if block
+FAILED => no stmt can be reachable after return in if block
      * test/marmoset/a4/negative/Je_7_Reachability_AfterElseReturn.java...
-FAILED => no stmt after return in else block
+FAILED => no stmt can be reachable after return in else block
      * test/marmoset/a4/negative/Je_7_Reachability_AfterIfReturnElseReturn.java...
-FAILED => if if and else both have return stmt, then no more stmts after return in the main block
+FAILED => if `if and else` both have return stmt, then no stmts after return in the main block can be reachable
      * test/marmoset/a4/negative/Je_7_Reachability_AfterReturn_Constructor.java...
-FAILED => no constructor after return
+FAILED => no constructor after return can be reachable
      * test/marmoset/a4/negative/Je_7_Reachability_AfterReturnEmptyBlock.java...
-FAILED  => no empty block after return
+FAILED  => no empty block after return can be reachable
      * test/marmoset/a4/negative/Je_7_Reachability_AfterValueReturn.java...
-FAILED    => no stmt after return
+FAILED    => no stmt after return can be reachable
      * test/marmoset/a4/negative/Je_7_Reachability_AfterVoidReturn.java...
+FAILED     => no stmt after return can be reachable
-FAILED     => no stmt after return
+     * test/marmoset/a4/negative/Je_7_Reachability_ReturnReturn.java...
+FAILED        => no stmt after return, no return followed by return can be reachable

      * test/marmoset/a4/negative/Je_7_Reachability_EmptyValueMethod.java...
-FAILED    =>
+FAILED    => POINT 2, last stmt in a non-void-return-type method must be a return stmt.
      * test/marmoset/a4/negative/Je_7_Reachability_ForFalse_1.java...
-FAILED
+FAILED          => condition stmt in for should not be constant expression with value of True/False
      * test/marmoset/a4/negative/Je_7_Reachability_ForFalse_2.java...
-FAILED
-     * test/marmoset/a4/negative/Je_7_Reachability_ReturnReturn.java...
-FAILED => no stmt after return, no return followed by return
+FAILED          => condition stmt in for should not be constant expression with value of True/False
      * test/marmoset/a4/negative/Je_7_Reachability_WhileFalse_ConstantFolding.java...
-FAILED
+FAILED=> condition stmt in while should't be constant expression with value of True/False
      * test/marmoset/a4/negative/Je_7_Reachability_WhileFalse_Empty.java...
-FAILED
+FAILED    => condition stmt in while should't be constant expression with value of True/False
      * test/marmoset/a4/negative/Je_7_Reachability_WhileTrue_ConstantFolding.java...
-FAILED  => constant expression with value of True
+FAILED  => condition stmt in while should't be constant expression with value of True/False
      * test/marmoset/a4/negative/Je_7_Reachability_WhileTrue.java...
-FAILED                  => constant expression with value of True
+FAILED                  => condition stmt in while should't be constant expression with value of True/False
      * test/marmoset/a4/negative/Je_7_Return_IfElseIf.java...
 FAILED                         => TODO: not sure why how to judge this test
      * test/marmoset/a4/negative/Je_7_Return_MissingInElse.java...
-FAILED
+FAILED                    => missing return in else/method.
+TODO: if `if else` both have return in it, no return outside the if?
      * test/marmoset/a4/negative/Je_8_DefiniteAssignment_ComplexInitializer.java...
-FAILED
+FAILED   => POINT 3, the variable must not occor in its own initilizer
      * test/marmoset/a4/negative/Je_8_DefiniteAssignment_FieldWithSameName.java...
-FAILED
+FAILED    => POINT 3, each local variable must have an innitializer
      * test/marmoset/a4/negative/Je_8_DefiniteAssignment_InitToItself.java...
-FAILED
+FAILED         => POINT 3, the variable must not occor in its own initilizer

 * An error:
 12: test/marmoset/a4/positive/J1_ifThenElse.java...
 ERROR